Norman Hunter (speedway rider): Biography

 Hunter worked as an electrician and was a successful cycle speedway rider with Wembley before, winning scores of honours.
 After taking up motorcycle speedway in 1961 at the Rye House track, his first team place was with the Leicester Hunters in 1962, reaching the Provincial League Riders Final in his first season.
 He then joined the newly formed Hackney Hawks in 1963, captaining the team in their first season, and won the London Riders' Championship at the first attempt.
 He then moved on to the West Ham Hammers in 1964 and it was with them he won The London Riders' Championship again in 1966.

-He was also a part of the West Ham team that won the inaugural British League championship in 1965.
+Hunter was also a part of the West Ham team that won the inaugural British League championship in 1965.
 He later rode with the Wolverhampton Wolves and for Swindon Robins.

 Hunter represented England on ten occasions, and Great Britain on ten, all between 1965 and 1971, including the World Team Cup in 1968.

-After retiring from racing he was appointed to a technical adviser role for Leicester Lions in 1981, taking over management of the team the following year.
+After retiring from racing, Hunter was appointed to a technical adviser role for Leicester Lions in 1981, taking over management of the team the following year.